Georg Högström

-Karl Georg Högström (4 November 1895 – 9 April 1976) was a Swedish pole vaulter.
-He competed at the 1920 Summer Olympics and finished in eighth place.
+Karl Georg Högström (4 November 1895 – 9 April 1976) was a Swedish pole vaulter, who competed at the 1920 Summer Olympics.

+Career

-Högström won the national title in 1918 and 1919, and the English AAA Championship in 1919.
+Högström won the Swedish national title in 1918 and 1919, and the British AAA Championships title at the 1919 AAA Championships.
+At the same Championships, he finished second behind Benjamin Howard Baker in the high jump event.

 His personal best of 3.80 m in 1918 was the world leading performance.
 Besides pole vaulting, in 1918 Högström won the national title in the high jump at 1.902 m, which was world's second-best jump that year.
 After retiring from competitions he became a bank executive.

+At the 1920 Olympic Games, Högström competed in the pole vault and finished in eighth place.